fenhl/ootrstats/README.md

 Results will be displayed on stdout.

-If this subcommand is run with the `--raw-data` option, it will output the following data instead of displaying a summary.
-Each seed's data is printed on a separate line, starting with the character `s` for success or `f` for failure, followed by a space, followed by the number of instructions taken.
+If this subcommand is run with the `--raw-data` option, it will output the following data instead of displaying a summary: Each seed's data is printed on a separate line, starting with the character `s` for success or `f` for failure, followed by a space, followed by the number of instructions taken.

 ### `failures`